Tutorial 53: Spike-Level Training Profiler¶

 The Problem¶

 SNN training fails silently.
 Dead neurons, gradient collapse, saturated layers — all produce the same symptom: loss doesn't decrease.
-No existing framework tells you why.
+No existing framework tells you why training isn't working.

 Quick Start¶